Traumatized-ink/zoho-discord/README.md

 - ✅ **Email Notifications**: Rich Discord embeds for incoming emails
 - ✅ **Mark as Read**: One-click button to mark emails as read in Zoho
-- ✅ **Reply Functionality**: Modal popup to reply to emails from Discord
+- ✅ **Reply Functionality**: Modal popup to reply to emails from Discord with proper threading
+- ✅ **Smart Address Selection**: Automatically chooses best "from" address based on domain matching
 - ✅ **Interactive Buttons**: Discord UI components for email actions
-- ✅ **Message Mapping**: Tracks Discord ↔ Zoho message relationships
-- ✅ **Auto-token Refresh**: Handles Zoho OAuth token renewal automatically
+- ✅ **Auto Mark-as-Read**: Emails are automatically marked as read when you reply
+- ✅ **HTML Content Cleaning**: Removes CSS and displays clean email content
+- ✅ **Token Caching**: Prevents rate limiting with intelligent token management
+- ✅ **Outgoing Email Filter**: Only shows incoming emails, not your own sent emails

 ## Prerequisites